nostack-dev/minitemplate/README.md

   ```bash
   ./generate.sh [theme-name]
   ```
-- If no theme is specified, the default theme (`business`) will be applied.
+- If no theme is specified, the default theme will be applied.
+If no theme is provided, the `data-theme` attribute will not be set.

 ### 2. Creating New Components